Alberta making up to $100K available for security upgrades at religious, cultural places

 Both are in the early stages of development and were announced by the government on Thursday as a "fresh approach" to working with affected communities.

+The initiatives were among 48 recommendations made by the Alberta Anti-Racism Council.
+In a report released Friday, the AARC also recommended reforms in the justice system, inclusive and anti-racism policies in the labour sector, and decolonizing education, among others.
+It advised establishing an ombudsperson to investigate all policing complaints, and working with the federal government to make hate crimes legislation more effective.

-He called the investigative component of the hate crimes unit the best way to ensure charges are prosecuted.
+Right now, Madu said the investigative component of Alberta's hate crimes unit was the best way to ensure charges are prosecuted.

 But all stressed the significance of digging to the root of racism in Canada.